 Other smaller groups are the Rungus, Lotud, Brunei, Orang Sungei, Kadayan and Bisaya.
 There are also Malays, Chinese and Indians, with the Chinese forming the largest of these 3 communities.

 Historical records show that as early as the ninth century A.D., Sabah, then under the rule of various chieftains, was already a trading partner with the Chinese.
 Later on, it also established trade routes with the Spanish and the Portuguese.

 In the 15th century, Sabah fell into the realm of the Brunei Sultanate.
 Possession of the state changed hands a few more times before the British North Borneo Company gained control of it.
 The control was handed over to the British Government after World War II.
-Peninsula Malaysia or Malaya as it was known then gained independence from the British in 1957.
+Peninsular Malaysia or Malaya as it was known then gained independence from the British in 1957.
 In 1963, Sabah (along with Sarawak) gained independence from the British and decided to merge with the Peninsula, an entity that was christened Malaysia.